 Whatever you buy, be sure the fabric is flame-retardent.
 In California, and possibly some other states, the law requires all tents sold to be thus treated.
 In other areas, however, the tent you purchase may not be flame-retardent unless you check.
 I have learned the desirability of this feature on no less than five occasions, when sparks or flames from campfires--and in one case, a flaming marshmallow--ignited my tent fabric.
 The resulting conflagrations were frightening, dangerous, embarassing, and a host of other adjectives.
 For your own safety and that of your fellow campers, buy a tent made with flame-retardant fabric.

-Further Define Your Needs
+Further Define Your Needs for the Perfect Tent

 The carrying weight and packed size of a tent also are of prime importance to most outdoor enthusiasts.
 Three-season tents that accommodate two to three people usually weigh four to nine pounds.
 (The weight is given by the manufacturer on the tent's hang tag and should include tent body, rain fly, poles and stuff sack..)
 Small, ultralight solo shelters (often called bivy sacks) have bare essentials and weigh as little as one or two pounds.
 Family, cabin and expedition tents often weigh more than 20 pounds.